ivanjrcomp/api-rest-nodejs-ts/README.md

 Below are the step-by-step instructions for running the project and accessing the endpoints specified throughout this document:

-1. Create a `.env` file with NODE_ENV and DATABASE_URL environment variable (check the example for constructing this environment variables file ".env.example")
+1. Create a `.env` file with NODE_ENV and DATABASE_URL environment variable (check the example for constructing this environment variables file "[.env.example]")
 2. Install npm packages:<br />
     + `npm install`
 3. Run the command tsup to transpile the TypeScript code to JavaScript.
 This will generate the JavaScript files in the ./build directory:<br />